-In the rehabilitation arena, substance abuse refers to over-consumption of natural or chemical drugs, including alcohol and addictive medication, which is detrimental to the well being of the abuser and, most often, unsettles other people.
+In the rehabilitation arena, substance abuse refers to over-consumption of natural or chemical drugs, including alcohol and addictive medication, which is detrimental to the wellbeing of the abuser and, most often, unsettles other people.
 The person may abuse the substance occasionally or persistently.
 Abuse often leads to dependency and, ultimately, addiction which is a scenario better avoided.

 When it comes to drugs, the word abuse is often used as a synonym for dependency and addiction.
 Although there are differences, the three words are used interchangeably by the mainstream media and by society in general.
 In clinical circles, there are complicated discussions about their exact definition, but for practical purposes this overview will suffice: